CascadingCascade/twitter-thread-formatter/README.md

 I tailored this to suit my own writing style (mostly Chinese-English code switching), I may or may not add more features later.

-Don't ask me how to use it or where's a convenient exe file for you to download.
-Read the f*ckin' code.
+Don't ask me how to use it or where's the convenient exe file for you to download.
+Read the f*ckin' code, it's just 100+ lines.